-Tertiary Analysis¶
+Tertiary (Manual) Analysis¶

 Accessing Tertiary Analysis¶

-- Navigate to the Analysis section from the main navigation.
+- Navigate to the Samples page.

-- The tertiary analysis view opens with two panels:
+- The tertiary analysis view opens with the table view displaying the sample's variant data.

 - All columns are available via the column chooser, including VCF fields, INFO subfields, and Small Variant Annotation / Structural Variant Annotation columns.